Gain access to personalized product screening, the best pricing, rewards, and more!

 Step 3: Remove the Nest After 24 Hours

-Wait until 24 hours have passed after treating the nest with Stryker Wasp and Hornet Killer.
+Wait until 24 hours after treating the nest with Stryker Wasp and Hornet Killer.
 Repeat until pest activity has stopped on and around the nest.
-Once wasps or hornets are no longer noticed and the appropriate amount of time has passed you can then take the nest down.
+Once wasps or hornets are no longer noticed and the appropriate time has passed, you can take the nest down.

-Cover the wasp or hornet nest with a garbage bag then detach it from the site.
-Seal the plastic garbage bag and place it in a outdoor trash can that is kept several feet away from your homes foundation.
+Cover the wasp or hornet nest with a garbage bag, then detach it from the site.
+Seal the plastic garbage bag and place it in an outdoor trash can that is kept several feet away from your home's foundation.

 Key Takeaways